Enable integration in Microsoft Azure

 Screenshot: copy the client ID and tenant ID for the Azure app

-3. If you are setting up the Azure integration on behalf of a Sage People administrator, ensure you pass these details to the administrator for the organization.
-They will need these details as part of Sage People setup.
+3. If you're setting up the Azure integration on behalf of a Sage People administrator, ensure you pass these details to them.
+They'll need these details as part of Sage People setup.
 See Add Azure details to Sage People.

 Create a client secret

-Create a client secret that is used to authenticate your Sage People organization when it connects to Microsoft Azure.
+Create a client secret you'll use to authenticate your Sage People organization when it connects to Microsoft Azure.

-1. Go to App registrations and select the app you have created.
+1. Go to App registrations and select the app you’ve created.

 2. Select Add a certificate or secret.